vocdoni/eventual/README.md

   // EventualBuilder() would see [1, 2, 3]
 }

+// Modifies the internals of the list.
-void addUnnoticedElement(EventualNotifier<List<int>> numberList) {
+// But since the list itself is the same, nobody knows about the change. void addUnnoticedElement(EventualNotifier<List<int>> numberList) {
-  numberList.value.add(4); // => NO EVENT
+  // The modification happens on List, not on the notifier numberList.value.add(4); // => NO EVENT

   print(numberList.value); // prints [1, 2, 3, 4]
   // EventualBuilder() would still see [1, 2, 3]
 }

+// Modifies the internals of the list and
-void addElementAndNotify(EventualNotifier<List<int>> numberList) {
+// triggers a manual notification void addElementAndNotify(EventualNotifier<List<int>> numberList) {
   // To force a notification, we could use setValue() final tempList = numberList.value;